-As well as using mixed media, such as video and digital photography, we explored traditional playground games and songs through movement and dance classes.
-These included a selection of British games: hopscotch, freeze-tag, and clapping songs.
-Participants were encouraged to share their own versions or new games and songs from their own culture.
+As well as using mixed media such as video and digital photography, the classes explored traditional playground games and songs such as hopscotch, freeze-tag, and clapping songs through movement and dance, while also encouraging participants to share new games and songs from their own culture.

-Providing a regular safe place for the group to meet and engage with the arts in a structured way, the classes fostered cultural recognition, a sense of value and belonging within the community.
-Through providing experiences of meeting targets and achieving results, the classes also enhanced self-confidence and self-expression.
+Providing a regular safe place for the group to meet and engage with the arts in a structured way, the classes fostered cultural recognition as well as a sense of value and belonging within the community.
+By providing the experience of meeting targets and achieving results collectively, the classes also enhanced self-confidence and self-expression.
 The series culminated in a final presentation or performance by the participants for their carers and parents.

 Fusion Arts work with artists, groups and communities from across Oxfordshire and beyond to support a variety of imaginative and socially engaged projects.

 A new exciting intergenerational project to bring about a greater sense of community through the arts.

 We have been activating empty spaces in Oxford for creative purposes.

 Exciting new exhibitions popping up in Friars Entry, Oxford!